- Name: Goldran

 Goldran is a truly stunning figure, standing at nearly 12" tall also makes him pretty large.
 As you can see in the photo below, Goldran includes a sword and sheath. the sheath holds securely to his side and gives Goldran that old Samurai look, very cool indeed!

 After examining the five photos above, you can clearly see that Goldran looks great from any angle.
 Heck, he even looks menacing close up!
 Proportionally, Goldran is awesome in this mode.
 I would say he is one of the better looking mecha characters from all the Brave Series.

-Goldran doesn't just have good looks.....He also has fire power and tons of it!
+Goldran doesn't just have good looks.....He also has firepower and tons of it!
 He has 12 launching mechanisms for plenty of that "you'll shoot your eye out goodness"!
-Don't worry if you loose a few projectiles testing it out on the family pet or wife, because he includes a total of 48 red missiles!
+Don't worry if you lose a few projectiles testing it out on the family pet or wife, because he includes a total of 48 red missiles!

 Shoulder mounted Gatling style launchers that are activated by turning a knob on the backside of the shoulder.